Stroke Care

 So how does the Stroke Management Program at Randolph Health work?

 As EMS is dispatched to a call and a diagnosis of stroke has been made, it is immediately relayed to the Randolph Health Emergency Department, where a skilled team meets EMS at the door to receive the patient.
 The Emergency Department physician brings up telestroke and consults with a neurologist to get an initial assessment.
 The patient is taken to have a CT and labs completed, and then is placed in a room for a more detailed exam with the neurologists through telestroke.
-An intervention is indentified, such as a clot-dissolving medicine and this can be administered within one hour of arrival.
+An intervention is identified, such as a clot-dissolving medicine and this can be administered within one hour of arrival.